oceanprotocol/pdr-backend/READMEs/dynamic-model-codebase.md

 - **For running simulation flow:** change lines in [`runtrade.py`](../pdr_backend/predictoor/approach3/runtrade.py).
 Almost every line is changeable, to change training data, model, trade parameters, and trade strategy.
 Details on each below.
 - **For running predictoor bot flow:** change [`predictoor_config3.py`](../pdr_backend/predictoor/approach3/predictoor_config3.py) solution strategy parameters for the bot

-**HOWTO change parameters for the predictoor Bot**
-- Almost every line of [`runtrade.py`](../pdr_backend/predictoor/approach3/runtrade.py) is changeable :)
-- You can change training data, model, etc according to the HOWTOs

 **HOWTO set what training data to use:**
 - Change arguments to [`data_ss.py:DataSS()`](../pdr_backend/predictoor/approach3/data_ss.py) constructor.
 - Includes: how far to look back historically for training samples, max # training samples, how far to look back when making a single inference.